 Euphrates was born in the 30’s CE and died in 119 or 121.
-His Syrian origin is certain, but his place of birth is less clear: it may have been Tyre or Epiphaneia.
-Apparently he stayed in Alexandria for some time, where he taught and had an audience.
-Around 96–97 CE he probably sojourned in Rome, where he seems to have enjoyed an excellent reputation.
-Both Epictetus and Pliny the Younger describe Euphrates in very laudatory terms.
+His Syrian origin is well-established, but his specific place of birth is less clear: it may have been either Tyre or Epiphaneia.
+Apparently, he stayed in Alexandria for some time, where he taught and had an audience.
+Around 96–97 CE he probably spent some time in Rome, where he seems to have enjoyed an excellent reputation, with both Epictetus and Pliny the Younger describing Euphrates in very laudatory terms.
 His writings are lost, but Philostratus, in the 2nd–3rd century CE, reports some anecdotes about Euphrates in his Life of Apollonius of Tyana, in the context of the latter’s conflict with Apollonius, Philostratus’s hero.

-The most relevant passage for the present investigation is found in the retelling of Vespasian’s visit to Alexandria in 69 CE, in book 5 of the Life of Apollonius of Tyana.
+The passage most relevant to the present investigation is found in the retelling of Vespasian’s visit to Alexandria in 69 CE, in book 5 of the Life of Apollonius of Tyana.
 Vespasian is in the process of becoming Rome’s new emperor.
-During a meeting with Apollonius, Euphrates and Dio Chrysostomus, three men renown for their wisdom, he asks them how he should proceed to restore respect for the imperial throne among the Romans.
-Euphrates replies that he should give their freedom back to the Roman people, meaning that Vespasian ought to reestablish the Republic.
-After a long development, he states that Vespasian should have used his army to fight against Nero rather than against the Jews:
+During a meeting with Apollonius, Euphrates, and Dio Chrysostomus, three men renowned for their wisdom, he asks them how he should proceed to restore respect for the imperial throne among the Romans.
+Euphrates replies that he should give the Roman people back their freedom, meaning that Vespasian ought to reestablish the Republic.
+After a speech on the dangers of tyranny, he states that Vespasian should have used his army to fight against Nero rather than against the Jews:

 The plot that Vindex formed against him should have stirred you more than anyone, by Heracles.
 You had an army, and the forces you were leading against the Jews were more suitable for punishing Nero.
 The Jews cut themselves off long ago, not only from the Romans, but from all mankind, since people who have devised an unsociable way of life, with no meals, libations, prayers, or sacrifices in common with other men, have moved further away from us than Susa, Bactria, and the Indians beyond that.
 There was no point in punishing them as rebels, when they would have been better left unconquered.
 (Life of Apollonius of Tyana 5.33).

 According to Philostratus’s account, Euphrates characterized the Jewish way of life as misanthropic.
-Even though the term misanthrōpia is not used, the text speaks of a bios amiktos and of separation from all other human beings.
-In particular, this short passage emphasizes separation at meals (thus pointing to the Jewish dietary laws as problematic) and in cultic practices—two aspects of social life that were closely associated in Greek cities.
+Even though the term misanthrōpia is not used, the text refers to their bios amiktos and their separation from all other human beings.
+In particular, this short passage emphasizes separation at meals (thus objecting to the Jewish dietary laws) and during cultic practices—two aspects of social life that were closely associated in Greek cities.
 In a way, this text reflects a perspective that is similar to Apollonius Molon’s statement in Against Apion 2.148 that Jews are both atheists (atheoi) and misanthropes (misanthrōpoi).
-Some people clearly resented the fact that Jews did not want to share meals and religious rituals with their “neighbours.”
+Euphrates, a Stoic philosopher, apparently resented the fact that Jews did not want to share meals and religious rituals with their “neighbors.”
 From Euphrates’s perspective, this meant that Jews, while geographically close to Greeks and Romans, were nevertheless further apart from them than distant peoples such as the Persians and the Indians, who in the Life of Apollonius of Tyana appear as partly Hellenized and thus as sharing Hellenistic values to some extent.
-However, his conclusion is diametrically opposed to the council given by Antiochus VII’s advisors to the king in Diodorus: rather than waging a war against the Jews, one should rather leave them alone.
+Euphrates’s discourse reveals a tendency to consider Greek modes of thinking and values as universal, leading to disparaging comments on groups and ways of life that were at variance with Greek standards.
+Despite Euphrates’s hostility to Jewish “particularism,” his conclusion differs significantly from that put forward by Antiochus VII’s advisors as reported by Diodorus.
+According to Euphrates, Vespasian should leave the Jews alone rather than seek to exterminate them.